-Lecturer: Caroline Blyth and Robert Myles
+Lecturer: Caroline Blyth

-Email: c.blyth@auckland.ac.nz r.myles@auckland.ac.nz
+Email: c.blyth@auckland.ac.nz

-Office Hours: 3-5pm, Tuesdays (or by appointment)
+Office Hours: 3-5pm, Thursday (or by appointment) - Arts 1, level 4, room 402

 Brief Description of Course

 An exploration of biblical themes, images, and metaphors within contemporary popular culture.
 You will learn how to use some of the tools and methods for analyzing religion within various modes of popular culture, including music, film, TV, art, advertising, and the media.